ivonunes/plumekit/docs/syntax/index.md

 # Syntax

 Plume syntax is deliberately small.
-Templates stay close to HTML, and the extra syntax is reserved for values, control flow, reusable components, resources, and behaviour.
+Templates stay close to HTML, and the extra syntax is reserved for values, control flow, reusable components, resources and behaviour.

 ## Output